dcelasun/extract_property/README.md

 # extract_property() for PHP

-This simple library provides an easy to extract a given property from an array of objects.
+This simple library provides an easy way to extract a given property from an array of objects.

 ## Usage